 After Telangana woman officer burnt to death, rope barricade put up in Andhra office

-New Delhi Nov 07: Three days after a block revenue official was burnt to death in her office in Telangana, a tehsildar of Kurnool's Pattikonda Mandal, Uma Maheshwari tied a rope in her office to serve as a barricade between her and the visitors.
+New Delhi, Nov 07: Three days after a block revenue official was burnt to death in her office in Telangana, a tehsildar of Kurnool's Pattikonda Mandal, Uma Maheshwari tied a rope in her office to serve as a barricade between her and the visitors.

 After a few drunk people allegedly paid Uma Maheshwari a visit at her office in Kurnool's Pattikonda Mandal, she got scared and tied a rope creating a barricade between her chair and the visitors'.